Get an immediate estimate of the compensation you may be entitled to –or may owe– following the sudden termination of a commercial relationship

 What criteria are used to determine compensation for a sudden termination under French law?

 Compensation mainly depends on the duration of the commercial relationship, the notice period actually given, the degree of economic dependence, and the financial consequences of the termination for the victim.
+Courts assess these elements to determine an amount consistent with the reasonable notice that should have been provided.

 How is the sufficient notice period determined in cases of sudden termination?

 The sufficient notice period is not defined by law.
 It varies depending on the sector, the stability of the business relationship, the volume of business, and the length of the commercial partnership.
+Courts evaluate these factors on a case‑by‑case basis to determine the notice that should reasonably have been given before the termination.

 Can compensation be awarded if a notice period was given but deemed insufficient?

 Yes.
 Even if notice was provided, the termination may still be considered sudden if the notice period was clearly insufficient given the nature of the commercial relationship.
+Compensation is then intended to cover the difference between the actual notice and the notice the victim was entitled to.

 Can compensation be awarded even if there is no written contract?

 Yes.
 Compensation for sudden termination does not require a written contract.
 What matters is the existence of an established commercial relationship, even if informal or based on consistent business dealings.
+Once a stable relationship is recognized, terminating it without sufficient notice may result in liability and compensation.